nmrs/sotd-report/misc/Archive/2023 Hardware.md

 * Cheers to the brave souls that dared to use the Karve Christopher Bradley with the open comb F plate and the Game Changer .68-P open comb plate and quickly realized they just needed to step away from the [edge](https://i.gifer.com/CSj.gif).

-* Three people had more shaves last year than there were days last year.
-That's some [commitment](https://c.tenor.com/DntXKW4rlAUAAAAC/tenor.gif) by u/Impressive_Donut114, u/djundjila, and u/gcgallant.
-So close u/InfernalInternal...
+* Four people had more shaves last year than there were days last year.
+That's some [commitment](https://c.tenor.com/DntXKW4rlAUAAAAC/tenor.gif) by u/Impressive_Donut114, u/djundjila, u/gcgallant, and u/InfernalInternal.
+So close u/el_charminman...

 ## Notes & Caveats